andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 highlight vim comment header `" Examples: --` in markbar/purescript syntax

-- use ctrlp tags?
-  (this is based on set the generated ctags = 'tags' here: tags=tags;/,codex.tags;/ (and it very/too big and slow) maybe ctrlp-tags could use the lurshtags?

-turn a selection into a (drawer) split using mark previews drawer using search previews notes drawer? isn't the quickfix list a drawer? - just a small preview/ not syntax highlight can other 'lists' (of pins, marks) be used like the arglist?

-if i have yanked a line (with line bread at the end) how do i past it at the mid of a line, without linebreaking

 migrate docs from termin1.vim and vimrc do I want a searchable wiki?

 mudo - autosave sometimes get confused

-the changelist enables `g;` but it does not seem to be persisted/show up after vim restart last time I checked this seemed to work!

 a start screen?
 https://github.com/mhinz/vim-startify